xding78/Sharing/glossary_draft.rst

 Blocks are packages of data that carry permanently recorded data on the blockchain network. |br|
 *→ See also:* `Orphan Blocks`_, `Stale Blocks`_, `Uncle Blocks`_

+.. _block height:

+**Block Height** |br|
+Block height represents the number of blocks linked together in the blockchain.
+For example, the height 0 is the first block that is also known as `Genesis Block`_. |br|

+.. _block reward:

+**Block Reward** |br|
+When miner solves the block successfully, they receive the reward as a block reward.
+Miner needs to add the first transaction on the block to claim the reward.
+The reward can also be shared with a group of miners based on the amount of work they have done.

 .. _Blockchain:

 **Blockchain** |br|